ItzCrazyKns/Perplexica/README.md

 - `OPENAI_API_KEY`
 - `SIMILARITY_MEASURE` (Its filled by default, you can leave it if you do not know about it.)

-4.Install Yarn:
+4. Install Yarn :
-To install Yarn on WSL2 Debian, you can follow these steps:
+To install Yarn on Debian, you can follow these steps:

   i.
 Open your WSL2 Debian terminal.

   ii.
-Update your packages by running:[5]
+Update your packages by running:
    ```
    sudo apt update
    ```

   iii.
-Install cURL if it's not already installed:[5]
+Install cURL if it's not already installed:
    ```
    sudo apt install curl
    ```

   iv.
-Configure the Yarn repository by running the following commands:[4]
+Configure the Yarn repository by running the following commands:
    ```
    curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
    echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
    ```

   v.
 Update your packages again to include the Yarn repository:
    ```
    sudo apt update
    ```

   vi.
-Install Yarn:[4][5]
+Install Yarn:
    ```
    sudo apt install yarn
    ```

   vii.
 Confirm the installation by checking the Yarn version:
    ```
    yarn --version
    ```